Nights at the Circus: London

 Nights at the Circus begins with American journalist Jack Walser interviewing Sophie Fevvers in her London dressing room, following her performance in the circus which employs her.
 Fevvers claims to have been left as a baby in a basket on the doorstep of a brothel.
 Until she reached puberty she appeared to be an ordinary child, with the exception of a raised lump on each shoulder; as she begins menstruating, however, she also sprouted complete wings.
 As a child, she posed as a living statue of Cupid in the reception room of the brothel, but as an adolescent, she is now transformed into the image of the "Winged Victory" holding a sword belonging to Ma Nelson, the madam of the brothel.
 This stage of Fevvers' life comes to an abrupt end when Ma Nelson slips in the street and falls into the path of a carriage.
 The house and its contents are inherited by her pious brother who plans to convert it to a house for fallen women, but Ma Nelson's employees burn the place down and go their separate ways.

 Fevvers continues her story, although doubt is cast on the veracity of her narrative voice throughout.
 She and Lizzie, she tells Walser, next move in with Lizzie's sister and help run the family ice cream parlour.
 However, when the family falls on hard times Fevvers accepts an invitation from the fearsome Madame Schreck.
-This lady puts Fevvers on display in her exclusive combination of freak show and brothel, along with several other women with unique appearances.
-After some time Madame Schreck sells Fevvers to a customer, "Christian Rosencreutz", who wishes to sacrifice a winged 'virgo intacta' in order to procure his own immortality.
+She puts Fevvers on display in her exclusive combination of freak show and brothel, along with several other women with unique appearances.
+After some time, Madame Schreck sells Fevvers to a customer, "Christian Rosencreutz", who wishes to sacrifice a winged 'virgo intacta' in order to procure his own immortality.
 Fevvers narrowly escapes and returns to Lizzie's sister's home.
 Soon after their reunion, she joins Colonel Kearney's circus as an aerialiste and achieves enormous fame.
 The London section concludes with Walser telling his chief at the London office that he is going to follow Fevvers, joining the circus on its grand imperial tour.